$\mathcal{H}$-matrix based second moment analysis for rough random fields and finite element discretizations: Numerical results

 \subsection{Experimental setup}

 To obtain computational efficiency and to keep the ranks of the low-rank matrices under control, HLib imposes an upper threshold $k_\eta$ for the ranks in the case of an $\eta$-admissible $\mathcal{H}$-matrix and a lower threshold $n_{\min}$ for the minimal block size.
-For the application of the weak admissibility condition, we rely on the criterion of HLib, which considers the weak admissibility condition only if one of the index sets of the block cluster $\sigma\times\sigma'$ has a cardinality below 1,024 and the condition $a_i^\sigma<\frac{a_i^{\sigma '}+b_i^{\sigma '}}{2}<b_i^\sigma$ or $a_i^{\sigma '}<\frac{a_i^\sigma+b_i^\sigma}{2}<b_i^{\sigma '}$ is satisfied for the corresponding bounding boxes $\prod _{i=1}^3[a_i^\mu,b_i^\mu]$, $\mu=\sigma,{\sigma '}$, in at most one coordinate direction.
+For the application of the weak admissibility condition, we rely on the criterion of HLib, which considers the weak admissibility condition only if one of the index sets of the block cluster $\sigma\times\sigma'$ has a cardinality below 1,024 and the condition

+is satisfied for the corresponding bounding boxes $\prod _{i=1}^3[a_i^\mu,b_i^\mu]$, $\mu=\sigma,{\sigma '}$, in at most one coordinate direction.
 Otherwise, the $\eta$-admissibility is used instead.
 In the case of a weakly admissible matrix block, HLib imposes an upper threshold of $k_w=3k_\eta$, setting $c_{\eta\rightarrow w}=3$ in \eqref{eq:etaweakconst}.
-For our experiments, we choose $\eta=2$, $k_{\eta}=20$, $n_{\min}=50$ and employ a geometric cluster strategy, i.e.~the cluster strategy from the end of Section~\ref{sec:ClTr}.
-For the application of the approximate inverse in the iterative refinement \eqref{eq:iterativerefinement}, we compute an approximate LU-decomposition and use forward and backward substition.
-The iterative refinement is stopped if the absolute error of the residual in the Frobenius norm is smaller $10^{-6}$.
+For our experiments, we choose $\eta=2$, $k_{\eta}=20$, $n_{\min}=50$ and employ either a geometric cluster strategy, i.e.,~the binary cluster strategy from the end of Section~\ref{sec:ClTr} or the nested dissection cluster strategy as discussed in Section~\ref{sec:ND}.
+The iterative refinement is stopped if the absolute error of the residual in the Frobenius norm is smaller than $10^{-6}$.

-In the following examples, we want, besides other aspects, to study the influence of the weak admissibility condition for the partitioning of the different $\mathcal{H}$-matrices.
-Namely, we successively want to replace the $\eta$-admissibility by the weak admissibility as described in Table \ref{tab:admissibility} in order to lower the constants hidden in the complexity of the $\mathcal{H}$-matrix arithmetic and thus to improve the computation time.
+In the following examples, we want, besides other aspects, to study the influence of the weak admissibility condition and the nested dissection clustering for the partitioning of the different $\mathcal{H}$-matrices.
+Namely, we successively want to replace the $\eta$-admissibility by the weak admissibility for a binary and a nested dissection cluster tree as described in Table \ref{tab:admissibility} in order to lower the constants hidden in the complexity of the $\mathcal{H}$-matrix arithmetic and thus to improve the computation time.
 For the discretization of the correlation kernel $\Cor _f$, we will always use ACA.